 It covers “ocular disease, trauma or injury; systemic diseases associated with significant ocular risk (e.g. diabetes); and medications associated with significant ocular risk.”

-Even if you qualify for an eye examination as an insured benefit through MSP, pretty much every Optometrist will still levy an extraneous surcharge (often referred to as “Copay”) usually ranging from $35 to $75 – Image Optometry is the only Optometry chain that does NOT charge a Copay fee.
+Even if you qualify for an eye examination as an insured benefit through MSP, pretty much every Optometrist will still levy an extraneous surcharge (often referred to as “Copay”) usually ranging from $35 to $75 or more – Image Optometry is the only Optometry chain that does NOT charge a Copay fee.

 The sorts of procedures conducted during a basic eye exam are likely to include: